Nail your eCommerce product images with this strategy (+ 17 fail-proof tips).

-If you’re looking for ways to scale up your production of both lifestyle and product images, be sure to consider how virtual photography can help you meet your needs.
+If you’re looking for ways to scale up your production of both lifestyle and product images for your eCommerce business, be sure to consider how virtual photography can help you meet your needs.

 Getting great product images means having an organized, effective photo shoot.
-Follow these tips to make sure you get everything you need to sell effectively online.
+Follow these product photography tips to make sure you get everything you need to sell effectively online.

 Okay, you probably aren't planning on being in the picture yourself, but still, be sure to wear black, white, or gray.
 Any other color could bounce light onto your photo shoot and discolor the images you take, which could lead to customers getting something that looks different from what they saw on their screen.

-This, in turn, could lead to returns: 22 percent of product returns happen because an online image of a product didn’t match what arrived in the mail.
+This, in turn, could lead to returns: 22% of product returns happen because an online image of a product didn’t match what arrived in the mail.
 Who knew that your wardrobe choices could have such costly consequences?

 As recently as 2016, online shoppers expected just three images of the products they were shopping for.
 Today, that number has shot up: customers expect eight individual images of a product they’re seeing online.

 This can mean a bit of trial and error...make sure you bring your patience to the shoot!
 If you’re capturing your eCommerce images yourself, you may shoot dozens to get eight that are good enough to keep.
 If you’re outsourcing photography to a freelancer, you’ll have to clearly define in your contract how many images you want of each product.

 If eight images per product sounds like a lot, keep in mind that shoppers want to see products from every angle: front, back, top, bottom, and so on.
 They want to verify quality and functionality.
 They want to know which ports a gadget has or check whether a pattern is only on the front of a pillow.